avocado-framework/avocado/docs/source/WritingTests.rst

 Wrap Up
 =======

-While there are certainly other resources that can be used to build your tests, we recommend you take a look at the example tests present in the ``tests`` directory, that contains a few samples to take some inspiration.
+We recommend you take a look at the example tests present in the ``examples/tests`` directory, that contains a few samples to take some inspiration from.
+That directory, besides containing examples, is also used by the avocado self test suite to do functional testing of avocado itself.

 It is also recommended that you take a look at the :doc:`API documentation <api/modules>` for more possibilities.